 |2021-12||199 (6.4/d)||-40 (-1.2/d)||576 (19/d)||20211120T18:17Z to 20211231T18:16Z (31d)||Meter readings: electricity generation 39.7kWh, export 0.2kWh, import 159.8kWh (thus net consumption (I+G-E) 199.3kWh, self consumption ((N-I)/N) 20%); gas ~51.9m^3 (so 576kWh @ 11.1kWh/m^3). |

-The tiny (0.2kWh) exports is because of poor PV generation, and the now-oversize Enphase battery fleet soaking up anything that might spill!
+The tiny (0.2kWh) export is because of poor PV generation, and the now-oversize Enphase battery fleet soaking up anything that might spill!

-Our bathroom MHRV is still not working so we are still trickle ventilating.
+Our bathroom MHRV is still not working so we remain trickle ventilating.
 (I have what I think is the required replacement part, but have not fitted it.)
 Gas consumption is higher than last December even though this one is milder.